 NAVconnect connects Microsoft Dynamics NAV with Magento or Shopware and can also be used with Amazon Marketplace and eBay.
 The solution collects, maintains and synchronises data in real time from within Dynamics NAV.
 With over 50 automated business processes, you can manage everything from item inventory to payments to logistics.
 NAVconnect also readily integrates with PayPal and DHL, though this could also be easily implemented with the other integration solutions we’ve highlighted.

-Of the four ecommerce integration solutions we’ve covered, dynamic commerce is unique in that it includes basic ecommerce and CMS functionality without the need for additional solutions.
+Of the five ecommerce integration solutions we’ve covered, dynamic commerce is unique in that it includes basic ecommerce and CMS functionality without the need for additional solutions.
 It leverages the full power of Microsoft Dynamics NAV to provide an ecommerce solution for B2B and B2C ecommerce businesses, as well as working with Amazon Marketplace and eBay.
 All product data is centrally managed within NAV and webshops are responsive and mobile-optimised.
 While dynamic commerce may provide the better solution from an integration perspective, it doesn’t have the flexibility of working with a popular community platform like Magento.

 Overall, integrating your ecommerce platform with your back-end ERP system can deliver considerable business benefits and help streamline your processes, enabling you to deliver a consistent customer experience.
 We hope this blog post gave you some insight into each system involved in the process, as well as how they can work together to build a comprehensive solution.
 If you would like to discuss your ecommerce integration options further, please get in touch and take advantage of our free, no-obligation advice.
 We can also often arrange demos of solutions on request.